serdeliuk/xiaomi-nabu-orangefox/README.md

 # xiaomi-nabu-orangefox
 UNOFFICIAL Xiaomi Pad 5 nabu OrangeFox recovery

+### !!!!!!WARNING!!!!!!!
+DO NOT FLASH THIS IMAGE, your tablet do not have recovery partition.

 #### Partial working OrangeFox for Xiaomi Pad5 (nabu)
 [![download](https://img.shields.io/github/downloads/serdeliuk/xiaomi-nabu-orangefox/total)](https://github.com/serdeliuk/xiaomi-nabu-orangefox/releases/download/1/xiaomi-nabu-orangefox.0.0.1.zip)
 - The graphical interface do not work on device, only over adb